AndrewHazelden/NusionConverter/README.md

 ## License

-Nusion was originally created by Jonty Pressinger.
-The Nusion Converter for Fusion port was created by Andrew Hazelden.
+The Nusion Web app was created by Jonty Pressinger.
+The Nusion integration for Fusion Studio was created by Andrew Hazelden.

 - [MIT](https://choosealicense.com/licenses/mit/) Open-Source License

 ## For More Info